US questions Sudan parties' commitment to truce as clashes continue

 On Wednesday, the army announced it was pulling out of talks in the Saudi city of Jeddah where the ceasefire deal was struck and where mediators had been trying to bolster and prolong the truce.

-Saudi Arabia and the U.S. had listed serious violations of the ceasefire by both sides.
+Saudi Arabia and the U.S. have listed serious violations of the ceasefire by both sides.

 "These violations have led us as a facilitator of these talks to seriously question whether the parties are ready to take the actions needed to meet the obligations they have undertaken on behalf of the Sudanese people," a U.S. State Department official said.

-Witnesses reported fighting early on Thursday in various parts of the capital, which is composed of Khartoum and its twin cities of Bahri and Omdurman around the confluence of the River Nile and is one of Africa's largest urban areas.
+Witnesses reported an increase in fighting early on Thursday in various parts of the capital, which is composed of Khartoum and its twin cities of Bahri and Omdurman around the confluence of the River Nile and is one of Africa's largest urban areas.

 Residents said heavy artillery fire could be heard in northern Omdurman and intermittent firing in southern Bahri.